akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 1. Click on `Next`
 1. Confirm the action with the `Confirm` button to add attributes to the selected families

-The attributes have been added to families.
+The attributes have been added to the families.

 ## Check the family history

 Changes made on a family are recorded and visible under the `History` tab.

 For each change, a version of the family is created.
 The following information is tracked down for each version:
-- The person or system that generated changes
+- The person or system that made the changes
 - The date and time (down to seconds) at which the changes took place
 - The old value and the new value of each modified field